 Candles often factor into Valentine’s Day celebrations, because their warm glow adds to an amorous environment – but only if they don’t burn the house down, as this man experienced.
 Candles and candle holders can reach extremely hot temperatures, and open flames are always a fire hazard.
-Never leave burning candles unattended.
+Avoid Valentine heartaches like this by remembering to never leave burning candles unattended.

 Valentine’s Day Arrests

 On the other hand, not feeling any pressure to participate in Valentine customs could ruin your own day.
 An Ohio man who showed up without a Valentine’s gift found himself assaulted by his girlfriend.
 After she threatened him with a knife, he barricaded himself in the bedroom and called the police.